nosajlb/Media-Organizer/README.md

 ### Compiling the Code to an Executable

 If you'd like to distribute or run the program without needing Python installed, you can compile it into a standalone `.exe` file.
-However, there is already an exe in the offial github if you wish to use that.
+However, there is already an exe in the official github if you wish to use that.

 1. **Install PyInstaller**:
      ```